Upcoming Information Sessions for W in Jerusalem 2017:

-The program will focus on Israel/Palestine, with excursions (approximately one week each) to four neighboring countries: Jordan and Egypt.
+The program will focus on Israel/Palestine, with a substantial excursion to Jordan and Egypt.

 2. Will the program include cultural immersion?

-As much as possible during our travels, we will seek opportunities to get to know people from various cultures.
+Yes!
+As much as possible during our travels, we will find ways to get to know people from various cultures.
 We will stay in small, family-run hotels, hostels, family homes, agricultural communities, and even Bedouin tents.
 We will meet people in churches, mosques, synagogues, shops, universities, a theater, the marketplace.
 Our study of conversational Arabic will help us listen and speak wherever we travel.

-RS104: Jesus in the Gospels and the Land (4 units) (plus elective for RS majors)
+- RS104: Jesus in the Gospels and the Land (4 units) (This can count as an elective for RS majors/minors.)

 We are excited about cultural and geographical immersion, not mere surface exposure.
-This will mean not only home stays but also other “close to the ground” experiences: lots of outdoor learning, walking tours, short hikes (using map & compass), a multi-day hike in the Galilee, camel-riding in the Jordanian desert, and a day of rafting on the Jordan River.
-We will use public transportation whenever possible (which will be more authentic but not as comfortable as tourist buses) and encourage traveling light.
+This will mean not only home stays but also other close-to-the-ground experiences: lots of outdoor learning, walking tours, short hikes, a multi-day hike in the Galilee, camel-riding in the Jordanian desert, and a day of rafting on the Jordan River.
+We will use public transportation whenever possible ( more authentic but less comfortable than tourist buses) and encourage you to travel light.
+(Backpacks only.)
 We will build in rest days, of course, but it will probably be more physically demanding than most off-campus programs.
-Translation: it will be awesome.

 You, if you are passionate about learning, eager for adventure, and ready to move outside your comfort zone.
-The program won't privilege a particular major.Juniors and seniors rank above sophomores, BUT this is not the only consideration.
+The program won't privilege a particular major.Juniors and seniors rank above sophomores BUT this is not the only consideration.
 (We’d prefer a hard-working sophomore to a lazy senior!)
-The ideal student for this program is curious (eager to learn, adventurous, full of questions, open to other perspectives), hard-working (willing to join a learning community, bring your experience/knowledge/background, pull your weight; work hard), and flexible (willing to adapt and flex for the group, and for the cultures where we are living).
+The ideal student for this program is curious (eager to learn, adventurous, full of questions, open to other perspectives), hard-working (willing to join a learning community, share your experiences, pull your weight), and flexible (willing to adapt and flex for the group, and to the cultures where we are living).
 If all this gets you excited, Westmont in Jerusalem may be fore you.
 But please read the following warming from the Surgeon General.

 8. When should I apply?

 Applications are available here, from the Off-campus Programs Office, and from Fisk's office in Porter Center.
-They are due back to the Off-campus Programs Office early February 2014.
-You will hear word of your acceptance by spring break, Spring 2014.
-You will need to confirm by submitting a form with a $500.00 deposit by late March 2014.
+They are due back to the Off-campus Programs Office by Wednesday, February 29, 2016, at 5pm.
+You will hear word of your acceptance by spring break, on Friday, March 18.
+You will need to confirm by submitting a form with a $500.00 deposit by Thursday, March 31..